Global Kurdish Film Festival aims to promote Kurdistan beyond borders

 One segment of the event is dedicated to a panel discussion on the future of Kurdish cinema.
 Renowned Kurdish directors will also host workshops and masterclasses.

-Kurdish film producer Meryem Dersim, who is involved in the film festival, told Kurdistan 24 that the festival would screen movies made by diaspora Kurds as well.
+Kurdish film producer Meryem Dersim, who is involved in the film festival, told Kurdistan 24 that the event would screen movies made by diaspora Kurds as well.

 “Despite oppression, war, and censorship, Kurdish filmmakers are trying to bring stories to life,” Dersim said.
 “These film festivals are very important, not only as a platform for bringing movies to communities around the world but also to share them with other communities and share the pain and happiness.”